Made in 1971

 I have dismantled, cleaned, lubricated and adjusted this machine for best performance

 The story behind the Adler Tippa is quite intriguing.
 In 1950's Germany, there were several typewriter manufacturers including a now long defunct one called Voss.
 The chief designer at Voss, Herr Gossen, invented a little, lightweight go-anywhere portable in his own time, and then jumped ship to begin manufacture of it himself.
 The Gossen Tippa became very successful in a short space of time, and came to the attention of Triumph-Adler who did not have a similar product of their own.
 Triumph-Adler made Herr Gossen a generous offer and bought the company.
 The machine then became the Adler Tippa with an external re-design.
 In fact Triumph-Adler were a very early adopter of plastic casings, and when the 'new' Tippa appeared, it was one of the very first.
 It is still an attractive design today.
+In the late 1960's the outer design of the casing changed again, to create the Tippa 'S' with its razor-edge styling.

 The Tippa is an excellent precision machine, and features a 44-character keyboard with Black/Red/Stencil ribbon control and fold up paper support for holding longer pages.
 A lovely, lightweight, go-anywhere typewriter with an excellent light keyboard touch.